COMP1511UNSW/dcc/README.md

 sudo ln  -sf dcc /usr/local/bin/dcc++
 ```

-Running dual-sanitizers is not currently supported for C++.
+A significant limitation is that running dual-sanitizers is not currently supported for the
+ `iostream` library which is commonly used in novice programs.

 # Run-time Error Handling Implementation